basketdump/CalculatorGameSolver/Algorithm.md

 - Operators need to be well defined, they are not *typical* math operators
     - Multiplication *Ex: 3x meaning 3 * current number*
     - Remove digit *Ex: << meaning truncate the last digit of the current number*
-    - Insert digit *Ex: 5 meaning add 5 to the end of the current number*
+    - Insert digit *Ex: 5 meaning append 5 to the end of the current number*

 ### Algorithm Steps
 - Let *m* be the max number of moves